shahinmv/warehouse-matching/README.md

 **01.06.2022** - Optimized the models by adding association proxy for easily accessing the one to one relationship services table prices.
 No need to loop everytime, looking if owner ID matches the owner. \
 **01.06.2022** - Added filtering by 4 services prices provided by the warehouses. \
 **02.06.2022** - Based on checked services options, filtering algorithm queries the warehouses offering not only checked services, but offering single service for more options. \
 **02.06.2022** - When services checkboxes are checked, all the warehouses providing that service(not only multiple checked options, but the ones who provides only one of the services) will be shown.
-Front end now has algorithm to always show the correct results based on filters. \
+Front end now has alcd gorithm to always show the correct results based on filters. \
 **02.06.2022** - Search input is now kept in local storage.
 **03.06.2022** - Model for booking requests are created, new relationship is created between user and warehouses table.
 **03.06.2022** - Demo version of succession process number 3 is deployed.
 More details below. \